 29 Sep Climate Change Blog Series: Update on the Paris Agreement

 This is the eleventh post in the Environmental Law Centre’s new blog series exploring climate change law in Canada.
 This blog series provides updates on climate change law developments and includes insights from our related law reform research.
 This blog series is generously funded by the Alberta Law Foundation.
+In this blog post, we take a look at recent developments relating to the Paris Agreement.

 Less than one year ago, in December 2015, states came together in Paris to conclude the Paris Agreement on climate change (see our previous blog on the Paris Agreement here).
 Key features of the Paris Agreement are to limit the increase in global temperature well below 2.0 degrees Celsius with efforts to limit the change to 1.5 degrees Celsius; and to commit Parties to the Agreement to determine and provide nationally determined contributions (“NDC”) and to regularly report on emissions and implementation efforts.

 This blog provides some updates on the current efforts to ratify the Agreement and bring it into force.
-The Paris Agreement enters into force on the thirtieth day after the date on which at least 55 Parties to the Convention accounting in total for at least an estimated 55 % of the total global greenhouse gas (GHG) emissions have deposited their instruments of ratification, acceptance, approval or accession with the Depository (Art.
+The Agreement enters into force on the thirtieth day after the date on which at least 55 Parties to the Convention accounting in total for at least an estimated 55 % of the total global greenhouse gas (GHG) emissions have deposited their instruments of ratification, acceptance, approval or accession with the Depository (Art.
 21 of the Paris Agreement).

 International agreements, conventions or protocols on global environmental issues usually have many hurdles to overcome with the result it can take a significant amount of time before such agreements enter into force.
 In some cases, the agreements never enter into force.
 However, the Paris Agreement has the potential to mark a historic moment in international environmental law as entering into force within record time.